Decoding Double Letters: A Deep Dive into Words with Repeated Consonants and Vowels

 Q: Are there any rules for when to double consonants in English?

 A: There are some guidelines, but no absolute rules.
-The most common one relates to adding suffixes to words ending in a single consonant preceded by a single vowel.
-However, exceptions abound, making consistent practice and memorization necessary.
+This leads to the most common one relates to adding suffixes to words ending in a single consonant preceded by a single vowel.
+That said, exceptions abound, making consistent practice and memorization necessary.

 Q: Why do some words have double vowels?